Media & Publicity Tips for Faculty

 Always return media phone calls promptly and answer as fully as possible any questions you feel generally qualified to answer.
 Please remember that the more we help working journalists with their stories, the more receptive they will be when we pitch stories about Pomona College and our experts.

-If you are asked questions relating to a Pomona administrative policy or decision or questions relating to a topic you know to be sensitive, please refer the call to Pomona's spokespeople Cynthia Peters (909-621-8515) or Marylou Ferry (909-607-0283).
+If you are asked questions relating to a Pomona administrative policy or decision or questions relating to a topic you know to be sensitive, please refer the call to Pomona's spokespeople Mark Kendall (909-621-8515) or Marylou Ferry (909-607-0283).
 In such cases, please give the reporter the 621-8515 phone number and call the Office of Communications to tell us of your concerns.

 Queries Concerning Your Area of Expertise